Michael Ende: Early life

-Ende was born 12 November 1929 in Garmisch, Bavaria, the only child of the surrealist painter Edgar Ende and Luise Bartholomä Ende, a physiotherapist.
+Ende was born on 12 November 1929 in Garmisch, Bavaria, the only child of the surrealist painter Edgar Ende and Luise Bartholomä Ende, a physiotherapist.
 In 1935, when Michael was six, the Ende family moved to the "artists' quarter of Schwabing" in Munich (Haase).
 Growing up in this rich artistic and literary environment influenced Ende's later writing.

 In 1936, his father's work was declared "degenerate art" and banned by the Nazi Party, so Edgar Ende was forced to draw and paint in secret.

 Second World War

-The horrors of World War II heavily influenced Ende's childhood.
-He was twelve years old when he witnessed the first Allied bombing raid on Munich.
-He reflected:
+World War II heavily influenced Ende's childhood.
+He was twelve years old when he witnessed the first Allied bombing raid on Munich:

 Our street was consumed by flames.
 The fire didn't crackle; it roared.
 The flames were roaring.
 I remember singing and careering through the blaze like a drunkard.
 I was in the grip of a kind of euphoria.
 I still don't truly understand it, but I was almost tempted to cast myself into the fire like a moth into the light.

 He was horrified, however, by the 1943 Hamburg bombing, which he experienced while visiting his paternal uncle.
 At the first available opportunity his uncle put him on a train back to Munich.
-There, Ende attended the Maximillians Gymnasium in Munich until schools were closed as the air raids intensified and pupils were evacuated.
+There, Ende attended the Maximillians Gymnasium until schools were closed as the air raids intensified and pupils were evacuated.
 Ende returned to Garmisch-Partenkirchen, where he was billeted in a boarding-house, Haus Kramerhof and later in Haus Roseneck.
 It was there that his interest in German poetry was awakened.
 As well as writing his own poetry, he began to study various literary movements and styles.
 As most recent German poetry was banned as part of censorship in Nazi Germany, he instead studied the German Romantic poet Novalis, whose Hymns to the Night made a great impression on him.